Interesting Facts, Figures, And Highlights Of Houston, TX

 League City Budget: $4.8 Billion (the year 2019)

-The weather in summer is mostly hot and humid in Houston and August is the hottest month in all summer.
-The hottest day of the year is August 6, with an average high of 95°F and low of 77°F. Most of the city’s temperature goes up between 60 and 80 degrees Fahrenheit (15 and 27 degrees Celsius).
+The weather in summer is mostly hot and humid in Houston, TX and August is the hottest month in all summer.
+The hottest day of the year is August 6, with an average high of 95°F and a low of 77°F. Most of the city’s temperature goes up between 60 and 80 degrees Fahrenheit (15 and 27 degrees Celsius).
 If you want to enjoy Houston Texas outdoor activities, just like hiking, camping, or fishing, March is the ideal month in Houston because it’s not too hot or too cold.
 You can enjoy your trip and explore the city too.
 Winters in Houston are mostly dry and cool.
 Sometimes snow or ice storm is possible.
 Winter is a great season to go on a road trip to the nearby Texas Hill Country, where you can visit wineries, go bird watching, or antiquing.

 Houston also famous and well-known about his historical building and places, here are some historical and best places in Houston which you must have to know about it and visit it.